hngu/leetcode/0039_combination_sum.md

 ### Solution:
 - Just generate all the combos.
 No other way to do it.
+- An optimization is to not try all the candidates in each loop.
+Have a starting index and once you tried that index, move to the next one.
 ```
 /**
  * @param {number[]} candidates